realchonk/accounthing/README.md

 Both files are typically stored in the `${prefix}/db` directory, where `${prefix}` is the path `accounthing.sh` and supporting files are located.

-You can dump the contents of the customer database with `accounthing -pc` and the transaction database with `accounthing -pt`.

 By default, versioning of the databases is enabled using Git.
 GPG encryption and Git version control can be configured in the config file, `${prefix}/config.sh`.

 ## Usage